BrunoMoureau/XamarinTemplate/docs/home.md

 ### AppSettings

-There are 3 appsettings files inside the Xamarin.Template project.
+There are **appsettings files** inside the Xamarin.Template project.
-Each one contains some properties used by different runtime environments.
+Each file contains a set of **JSON properties** used by a specific runtime environment.

-You should notice changes when running your app in Local, Debug or Release mode.
-This code written inside the Xamarin.Template.csproj file tells your app to use one particular appsettings file depending on your build configuration.
+This code written inside the **Xamarin.Template.csproj** file tells your project to use one particular appsettings file depending on the selected **build configuration** (Local, Debug or Release).
 ```
 <ItemGroup>
  <EmbeddedResource Include="appsettings.json" Condition="!Exists('appsettings.json')" />